Salted Toffee Blondies are loaded with chunks of chocolate and toffee bits. A sprinkling of flaked sea salt completes this rich blondie!

 Ingredients

-Using a stand mixer fitted with a large mixing bowl, beat together, butter and brown sugar until the color is lightened and the mixture is fluffy.
+Using a stand mixer and a large mixing bowl, beat together, butter and brown sugar until the color is lightened and the mixture is fluffy.
 Scrape down the sides of the bowl with a rubber spatula as needed.

 Add eggs and vanilla extract.
 Continue to beat until all is well combined.

-Sift together flour, espresso powder, baking powder, and salt.
+Sift together flour, instant espresso, baking powder, and salt.

 Add flour mixture and beat until it is incorporated.